scottlynn1/Power_BI_project/README.md

 <!DOCTYPE html>
 <body>
 # Power_BI_project
-This project uses a dataset from an outdoor sports company AdventureWorks and explores several business metrics and tracks the companies performance using prodect level as well as regional and client based data.
+This project uses a dataset from an outdoor sports bike company AdventureWorks and explores several business metrics and tracks the companies performance using prodect level as well as regional and client based data.

 Below is the data model consisting of two main data tables and several lookup tables